karegg/DH110/Assignment03/README.md

 ## Data and Transcript
 > Link to images <a href="https://drive.google.com/drive/folders/1B4zeDG8FU6p1RDo4NH0Nu58Onlb4iDrS?usp=sharing">here</a>
 >
-> Link to Interview Recording <a href="https://drive.google.com/file/d/1OYeRpysOB1N7lZFRJLd-04zElThlKehP/view?usp=sharing">here</a>
+> Link to interview recording <a href="https://drive.google.com/file/d/1OYeRpysOB1N7lZFRJLd-04zElThlKehP/view?usp=sharing">here</a>
 >
-> Link to Transcript <a href="https://docs.google.com/document/d/1xWGuABdWutyqKQAi5qKhqv_LsHjmVUy0dZhqE4orLbk/edit?usp=sharing">here</a>
+> Link to transcript <a href="https://docs.google.com/document/d/1xWGuABdWutyqKQAi5qKhqv_LsHjmVUy0dZhqE4orLbk/edit?usp=sharing">here</a>

 ## Quotes and Insights
 Here are some points from my participant that I found interesting:

 **Can you tell me the process of how you reduce food waste?
 Do you use leftovers?**
 > Yes, I do try to use leftovers.
 Sometimes, when I cook, I actually intentionally cook so that I have leftovers so that I don’t have to make the effort into cooking the next day.